 - Avoid carrying cash and other valuable items in the vehicle.

-- Have a mobile telephone with you at all times and consider investing in in-car surveillance to monitor activity.
+- Have a mobile phone with you at all times and consider investing in in-car surveillance to monitor activity.

-- Bring a torch with you at night to ensure you can navigate dark locations and try to arrange deliveries where possible for daylight hours.
+- Bring a torch with you at night to ensure you can navigate dark locations, and try to arrange deliveries for daylight hours where possible.

 - Avoid parking in poorly lit or isolated areas and park as close to the delivery site as possible.

 - Ensure you have a system in place where you communicate to colleagues when you arrive and leave a destination.

 - Always deliver to the front entrance of a building and avoid going into back entrances or side doors.

 - Have a first aid kit available in every vehicle in the case of injury.